 - Marine magnetometric survey;

-- Creating an array of digital magnetic field data, etc.
+- Creation of an array of digital data of the magnetic field, etc.

 Ground-Based Magnetometric Survey